Khoo-KL/Find_the_Roots/README.md

 He was delighted that I was inspired to write my first Python project for him.

-He was not delighted that I wrote a Maths revision tool for him.
+He will be less delighted that he now has plenty of opportunity to practice this topic in algebra.